m-lima/passifier/tasks.todo.md

 - [X] Implement "update"
 - [X] Test "update"
 - [X] Update with empty Nested is same as delete
+- [X] Consider moving 'ops' to 'lib/store'
+  - [X] Consider how to handle auto-delete empties

 "-s" takes optional parameter.
 If none is given, sabe back using same source/password.
 If "-s" is missing completely, pipe.
 Piping can be binary, json, or pretty json